2024 BRICS Games: Participants

 More than 60 countries were invited to participate.
 As of 1 June 2024, representatives from 97 countries confirmed their participation; at the opening ceremony on 12 June, participants from 89 countries were announced.
-According to the online publication Mediazona, the leaked lists of accommodation of athletes in hotels and dormitories on the campus of the Kazan (Volga region) Federal University indicate that representatives of 37 foreign states were registered, including from partially recognized states, sub-national entities, and occupied regions, as well as foreign students studying at Russian universities.
+According to the online publication Mediazona, the leaked lists of accommodation of athletes in hotels and dormitories on the campus of the Kazan (Volga region) Federal University indicate that representatives of 37 foreign states were registered, including from partially recognized states Abkhazia, South Ossetia, and Taiwan (as Chinese Taipei), and the subnational entity Republika Srpska.
+Foreign students studying at Russian universities also participated.
 The largest delegations were from Russia, Brazil and China.
 It was noted that most countries sent weaker teams, with the exception of Russia, Belarus, and Brazil.
+However, only 80 delegations were present.
+23 delegations only took part in events in Moscow.
+Chad, Romania, and Lithuania were initially listed as participants in Koresh belt wrestling, but eventually did not participate; their planned matches remained on the tournament records.